GI Bill Chapters

 • Have a service-related disability rating of at least 10% or a memorandum rating of 20% or more from the Department of Veteran Affairs

-• Is in need of vocational rehabilitation due to disability and employment handicap
+• Need for vocational rehabilitation due to disability and employment handicap

 Facts about Chapter 31: